Consensys/doc.teku/docs/HowTo/Get-Started/Checkpoint-Start.md

-The command uses the [`--initial-state`](../../Reference/CLI/CLI-Syntax.md#initial-state) option to download the finalized checkpoint state from the [`/eth/v2/debug/beacon/states/`](https://consensys.github.io/teku/#operation/getEthV1DebugBeaconStatesWithState_id) endpoint on the beacon chain client (for example Teku).
+The command uses the [`--initial-state`](../../Reference/CLI/CLI-Syntax.md#initial-state) option to download the finalized checkpoint state from the [`/eth/v2/debug/beacon/states/`](https://consensys.github.io/teku/#operation/getEthV1DebugBeaconStatesWithState_id) endpoint on the beacon node (for example, Teku).

 !!! note